-Green tea, native to China and India, has been consumed and hailed for its health benefits for centuries globally, but has only recently gained popularity in the US.
+Green tea, native to China and India, has been consumed and hailed for its health benefits for centuries globally, but has only recently gained popularity in the United States.

-Tea is considered the most consumed beverage in the world behind water, however 78% of the tea consumed worldwide is black and only about 20% is green.1
+Tea is the most consumed beverage in the world behind water.
+However, 78 percent of the tea consumed worldwide is black and only about 20 percent is green.

-Green tea is made from un-oxidized leaves and is the least processed type of tea and therefore contains the most antioxidants and beneficial polyphenols.
+Green tea is made from unoxidized leaves and is one of the less processed types of tea.
+It therefore contains the most antioxidants and beneficial polyphenols.

-Green tea was used in traditional Chinese and Indian medicine to control bleeding and heal wounds, aid digestion, improve heart and mental health and regulate body temperature.4 Recent studies have shown green tea can potentially have positive effects on everything from weight loss to liver disorders to type 2 diabetes.
+Listed below are the possible health benefits associated with green tea.
+Green tea was used in traditional Chinese and Indian medicine to control bleeding and heal wounds, aid digestion, improve heart and mental health, and regulate body temperature.

 According to the National Cancer Institute, the polyphenols in tea have been shown to decrease tumor growth in laboratory and animal studies and may protect against damage caused by ultraviolet UVB radiation.

-In countries where green tea consumption is high cancer rates tend to be lower, but it is impossible to know for sure whether it is the green tea that prevents cancer in these specific populations or other lifestyle factors.4
+In countries where green tea consumption is high, cancer rates tend to be lower, but it is impossible to know for sure whether it is the green tea that prevents cancer in these particular populations or other lifestyle factors.

-Studies have also shown the positive impacts of green tea on breast, bladder, ovarian, colorectal, esophageal, lung, prostate, skin and stomach cancer.
+Some studies have also shown the positive impacts of green tea on the following types of cancer:

-Researchers believe that it is the high level of polyphenols in tea that help kill cancerous cells and stop them from growing, however the exact mechanisms by which tea interacts with cancerous cells is unknown.
+Researchers believe that it is the high level of polyphenols in tea that helps kill cancerous cells and stop them from growing.
+However, the exact mechanisms by which tea interacts with cancerous cells is unknown.

-Other studies have shown a lack of preventative effects of tea on cancer.
-The amount of tea required for cancer-preventive effects has also varied widely in studies - from 2-10 cups per day.1
+However, other studies have not found that tea can reduce cancer risk.
+The amount of tea required for cancer-preventive effects also varies widely in studies - from 2-10 cups per day.

-In 2005, the FDA stated that "there is no credible evidence to support qualified health claims for green tea consumption and a reduced risk of gastric, lung, colon/rectal, esophageal, pancreatic, ovarian, and combined cancers."1
+In 2005, the Food and Drug Administration (FDA) stated, "there is no credible evidence to support qualified health claims for green tea consumption and a reduced risk of gastric, lung, colon/rectal, esophageal, pancreatic, ovarian, and combined cancers."